Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 This information proved invaluable during the construction of wireframes for the website.
 At the outset conventional web design features were favoured.

 ###### User Story 1
 I am a current user of Temple and I want to check the opening hours.
 I see Temple Lean has a new website.
-I search fot Temple Lean on the net go to contact us and just as I about to email I see the information on the left of the contact us section.
+I search for Temple Lean on the net go to contact us and just as I am about to email them through their contact us section I see the information on the left of the contact us section.

 ###### User Story 2
 I am new to the area and I am interested in checking out/attending a local fitness class.
 I browse the web and find Temple Lean's location listed on google maps and click on their website.
 I click on fitness classes see the initial information on their get fitness classes.
 I click the dropdown menu to check their prices